Skip to content

 }),

-We will allows the query to be paginated with a load more strategy.
+We will allow the query to be paginated with a load more strategy.

 First, let’s update our input to accept a limit and a cursor params.